iamb4uc/NOTES4thsem/computergraph/Unit1.md

 Refreshing on raster scan display is arrived out at the rate of 60 to 80 frames per second although some systems are designed for higher refresh rates.
 Sometimes, refresh rates are described in unit of cycles per second or Hertz(Hz).
 Where a cycle corresponds to one frame.
 At the end of each scan line, the electron beam returns to the left side of the screen to begin displaying the next scan line, the return to the left of the screen after refreshing each scan line horizontal retrace of electron beam.
 And at the end of each frame, the electron beam returns(vertical retrace) to the top left corner of the screen to begin the next frame.
 ![Refreshing on raster scan](IMG/Rscanref.jpg)

 ***Random Scan System***: When operated as random scan display unit, a CRT has the electron beam directed only to the parts of the screen where a picture is to be drawn.
-Random scan monitors draw a picture one line at a time and for this reason are also refered to as vector displays or crystallographic display.
+Random scan monitors draw a picture one line at a time and for this reason are also referred to as vector displays or crystallographic display.
 ![Random Scan Display](IMG/ranscan.png)

 ##### Q7: Difference between Raster Scan System and Random Scan System.